-The table below sets out questions to help prompt discussion among charity trustees about an investment policy.
+The table on the next few pages sets out questions to help prompt discussion among charity trustees about an investment policy.
 The answers to these questions will provide input and content for an investment policy statement.

-Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 1 Opening section Taking stock of what the charity is here to do, what's our strategy and what's going on which might affect the charity and our beneficiaries?
+Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 1.
+Opening section Taking stock of what the charity is here to do, what's our strategy and what's going on which might affect the charity and our beneficiaries?
 Background on the charity, its purposes, current strategic objectives, external environment and context, and how the investments fit into these.
-2 Contact information Are the charity trustees going to sign a letter of authority/board minute naming key persons for liaison with external parties?
+2. Contact information Are the charity trustees going to sign a letter of authority/board minute naming key persons for liaison with external parties?
 Charity name, key contact and registration information for the charity.
-3 Value and other assets How much are we investing?
+3. Value and other assets How much are we investing?
 What other assets do we have and how do the investments fit into that bigger picture?
 The value of the charity's investments, or the amount to be invested.
-Also mention the other assets owned by the charity, to set the context for
+Also mention the other assets owned by the charity, to set the context for how the investments fit into these.
+4. Goals and objectives What financial return do we need from our investments, to support our charitable activities?
+Specify any target for investment income and/or target for capital growth .

-Scottish Charity Regulator how the investments fit into these.
-4 Income and capital requirements What financial return do we need from our investments, to support our charitable activities?
-What is the charity's investment outlook, in terms of how long it anticipates money being invested?
-Any annual target for investment income or target for capital growth .
-Information on any significant future commitments in the next few years, for example, a capital build project, which means large withdrawals may be expected.
+Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 5.
+Time horizon Looking ahead, what is the charity's outlook, in terms of how long it anticipates money being invested?
 Some charities may have a plan to spend their money in a set number of years.
 Others may anticipate having money invested in perpetuity.
 There may be short, medium and long term elements here.
-5 Risk appetite What impact will inflation have on our assets and future spending power?
+6. Risk appetite What impact will inflation have on our assets and future spending power?
 Are we comfortable with the ups and downs of the stock market, if we already have a financial buffer in place?
-What is the charity's capacity for loss?
-Can it withstand the fluctuations of the stock market, for example?
-What is the charity's reserves policy and how does this interact with the charity's risk appetite for its investments?
-6 Ethical criteria and alignment Are any sectors in conflict with our charity's purposes or activities, which means we should exclude them?
+Set out the charity's capacity for loss and whether it can withstand the fluctuations of the stock market.
+Refer to the charity's reserves policy and how this interacts with the charity's risk appetite for its investments.
+7. Ethical criteria and alignment Are any sectors or organisations in conflict with our charity's purposes or activities, which means we should exclude them?
 From a reputation perspective, what would our donors and beneficiaries expect (or not expect) of us?
-Are there any sectors for exclusion, in view of a conflict with the charity's purposes or operations, or due to significant concerns about reputational risk?
-Ethical screening criteria can be listed here.
-7 Restrictions Are any other restrictions relevant for our policy?
-Are any restrictions to be placed on the investment strategy?
-For example, are certain asset
+Is positive screening relevant for us?
+List any sectors or organisations for exclusion, in view of a conflict with the charity's purposes or operations, or due to significant concerns about reputational risk.
+Positive or negative screening criteria can be listed here.